Non-Clinical Side Hustles (Part I):

 Non-Clinical Side Hustle: Medical Writing

 There is a lot more to this topic than we can cover here.
-For a more detailed look, read this.
-Below, we’ll discuss three options for turning medical writing into a non-clinical side hustle.
+For a more detailed look into medical writing, read this.
+I've also written about my own experience getting into medical writing, without prior experience.
+Below, we'll discuss three options for turning medical writing into a non-clinical side hustle.

 First, we’ll cover medical education.
 Next is a look at getting into the publishing industry.